Unbent by Jason Palter

 Key features

-Instant reset allows for quick repetition in performances
+Instant reset and repeatable for multiple performances

 Pros